 Why Bad Credit Can Hurt Your Chances of Getting a Business Loan

 Lenders consider a variety of factors when evaluating a loan application.
 One of the most critical factors is the borrower’s creditworthiness.
-A borrower with a low credit score or a history of missed payments, defaults, or bankruptcies may be viewed as a higher risk by lenders.
+Lenders may view borrowers with a low credit score or a history of missed payments, defaults, or bankruptcies as a higher risk.
 As a result, they may offer the borrower a loan with a higher interest rate or a lower loan amount.

 Bad credit can also lead to loan denials.
-Many lenders have minimum credit score requirements, and borrowers who don’t meet these requirements may be automatically disqualified from receiving a loan.
-In addition, some lenders may not be willing to work with borrowers who have poor credit histories.
+Many lenders have minimum credit score requirements, and borrowers who must meet these requirements may be automatically disqualified from receiving a loan.
+In addition, some lenders may be unwilling to work with borrowers with poor credit histories.
+It’s important to note that businesses can build business credit tied to their EIN, in addition to their personal credit.
+If you need to improve your personal credit, it may be wise to build up your business credit simultaneously.

 How to Improve Your Credit Report